 I love taking myself out to lunch mid-week and enjoying a cheeky glass of wine.
 This is one of the simple luxuries and pleasures I enjoy in life.
 Table for one in a warm pozy where I can take in the environment, savour a delicious meal, maybe read a book for a while and then go for an unhurried stroll along the esplanade.
 I receive many of my best ideas and insights this way!
 Its so important to get away from our desks.
 (Update!! since first writing this post I've opened up my 'Cheeky Weekday Lunches to other women solopreneurs - its so much fun!)

-I used to be a corporate chick
+I used to be in Recruitment and Human Resources

 Prior to making the move to follow my heart into the mentoring and healing arts I spent 15 years working in the corporate world as a Business Manager I learnt so many valuable skills during that time that serve me today, but I am so glad to be out of the concrete jungle!
 I love expressing my divinity as an entrepreneur and being free to do what I want, when I want and how I want.

-I performed in a Belly Dance & a Bollywood concert (recently)
+I performed in a Belly Dance & a Bollywood concert

 like many women I really started connecting more with the goals, dreams and desires that I once had as a teenager.
 As a young girl I was a ballet dancer and had the opportunity to dance in a few concerts and this same desire bubbled up in me again so enrolled myself into some dance classes and ta-da I had my opportunity to perform again (BTW this act of pursuing my goals again was my homework from a kinesiology session I had because I wanted to resolve a long term acne problem.
 It worked!)